 Our range of specialist services includes Europe’s largest liver transplant centre, Europe’s largest blood sciences laboratory, the UK’s largest live kidney donor programme and one of Europe’s largest bone marrow transplant centres.
 Our work integrates mental health care and we are supported by the Cicely Saunders Institute, the world’s first institute of palliative care.

-We are committed to being:
+Our CAG is committed to being:

 - patient-centred - patients are at the heart of our services with excellent access to, and experience of, care